 For information on the 2020 lecture, delivered by Dr Nerys Young, click here.

-For information on the 2021 lecture, delivered by Dr Alan Gibbs, click here.
+For information on the 2021 lecture, delivered by Dr Alan Gibbs, click here

-To sign up for the 2022 lecture, delivered by Dr Dara Downey, click here.
+For information on the 2022 lecture, delivered by Dr Dara Downey, click here.